heptarch/heptarch.github.io/drafts/invisible.md

 in collaboration with GPT.
-In the wake of [ChatGPT](https://openai.com/blog/chatgpt/qwe.sh/%2F../) and its roaring viral success, I've been reflecting on machines and creativity.
+In the wake of [ChatGPT](https://openai.com/blog/chatgpt/qwe.sh/%2F../) and its roaring viral success, I've been reflecting again on machines and creativity.

+## Invisible Authors
+---